Alfresco/docs-alfresco/federation-services/latest/config/index.md

 Note that the usual `{"query":{}}` wrapper is not present.
 Including it will cause an error on search.

-* **elastic_q**: This parameter, added by clicking **Add Custom Parameter**, allows a user to pass in a JSON formatted query to the elastic search server.
+* **elastic_q**: This parameter, added by clicking **Add Custom Parameter**, allows you to pass in a JSON formatted query to the elastic search server.
 When using this query method you must replace double quotes with single quote characters.
 Here is an example query:

 `{'bool':{'must':[{'match':{'document_type':'accounting'}},{'match':{'account_type':''}}]}}`